heathermiller/dist-prog-book/chapter/8/big-data.md

 RDDs are immutable and hence a straggler(slow node) can be replaced with backup copy as in Map reduce.
 This is hard to implement in DSM as two copies point to the same location and can interfere in each other’s update.
 Other benefits include the scheduling of tasks based on data locality to improve performance and the ability of the RDDs to degrade gracefully incase of memory shortage.
 Partitions that do not fit in RAM gets spilled to the disk (performance will then be equal to that of any data parallel system).

+***Challenges in Spark***

+- `Functional API semantics` : The GroupByKey operator is costly in terms of performance.
+In that it returns a distributed collection of (key, list of value) pairs to a single machine and then an aggregation on individual keys is performed on the same machine resulting in computation overhead.
+Spark does provide reduceByKey operator which does a partial aggregation on invidual worker nodes before returning the distributed collection.
+However, developers who are not aware of such a functionality can unintentionally choose groupByKey.

+- `Debugging and profiling` : There is no availability of debugging tools and developers find it hard to realize if a computation is happening more on a single machine or if the data-structure they used were inefficient.

 ### Large-scale Parallelism on Graphs
 Map Reduce doesn’t scale easily and is highly inefficient for iterative / graph algorithms like page rank and machine learning algorithms.
 Iterative algorithms requires programmer to explicitly handle the intermediate results (writing to disks).
 Hence, every iteration requires reading the input file and writing the results to the disk resulting in high disk I/O which is a performance bottleneck for any batch processing system.